jamesmedice/PROFESSIONAL-MARKETPLACE/README.md

 Synopsis

-This prject stands for integration spring framework with modules of boot, integration, cache, security , hateoas.
+This prject stands for integration spring framework with modules of boot, integration, cache, security , hateoas, oath2.